Everyone’s favorite pan-fried sesame garlic tofu with a sticky glaze. This vegan one-pan wonder is sure to become a staple in your dinner rotation.

 Step 4: Glaze the Tofu

-If there’s too much oil left in the pan, transfer the browned tofu to a plate and drain the oil.
-Then return the tofu to the pan.
-Add the sauce, and quickly toss until the sauce thickens and coats the cubes.
+(If there’s too much oil left in the pan, transfer the browned tofu to a plate and drain the oil.
+Then return the tofu to the pan.)
+Add the sauce, and quickly toss until it thickens and coats the cubes.

-This takeout-inspired tofu goes well with rice, broccoli, and/or green beans.
-You can also serve it alongside veggie stir-fried noodles, on a grain bowl, or with this avocado salad.
+This restaurant-inspired tofu goes well with rice, steamed broccoli, and/or sautéed green beans.
+You can also serve it alongside cold tahini noodles, on a grain bowl, or with this arugula avocado salad.

 Tips for Cooking Perfectly Crispy Tofu

-The main complaints I hear about cooking tofu at home is that it (a) sticks to the pan and falls apart, and (b) doesn’t achieve restaurant-quality crispness.
+The main issues people have when cooking tofu at home is that it (A) sticks to the pan and falls apart, and (B) doesn’t achieve restaurant-quality crispness.
 Here are my best tips for crispy tofu…

-- Press the tofu.
-Pressing tofu eliminates excess moisture and allows the tofu to get brown crispy edges.
+Pressing tofu eliminates excess moisture, thus enabling it to achieve crispness.
 You can use a tofu press or simply weigh the tofu down with something heavy (full instructions in the recipe card below).

 The Full Recipe